Curriculum Leader: Mr T. Rigg

 Photography A-level equips students with the ability to record striking imagery using the latest editing software and photographic equipment.
 The course is structured to enable students to use a camera creatively, effectively and competently.
 Students will explore different styles and genres of photography and investigate modern and contemporary photographers and artists.

 There is a strong practical element to the course, where students are encouraged to explore their own ideas within a structured framework.
 Students will be taught how to use Adobe Photoshop, Digital SLR camera’s and be inducted into using basic studio equipment.
 The course allows students to become technically sound using photography equipment but also enables them to interpret themes with a more conceptual and abstract take on recording imagery.

-A level Photography is 60% coursework, students are now given greater independence to develop their own work from broad staring points and are encouraged to explore their own lines of enquiry.
-Differing slightly from AS level 12% of the coursework comprises of a written personal study.
-This is an in-depth investigation in an element of photography that interests the student.
-The other 40% of the course is the externally set assignment which is where the students have 12 weeks to put together a unit of work based on the theme set by the exam board, this ends with the production of a final piece or series of photographs in 12 hours.
+The other 40% of the qualification is the externally set assignment where the students have 12 weeks to put together a unit of work based on the theme set by the exam board, this ends with the production of a final piece in 15 hours.

 Photography students have the opportunity to visit live art work and take relevant photographs for the projects they study on our annual trip to London.
 The students visit relevant exhibitions and have the chance to photograph interesting parts of the city.

 Students are also encouraged to use the department’s computer rooms and can book out the digital photo studio in their own time to continue working on their photography work